tridium/grunt-niagara/README.md

 `src`: array of file definitions to process for JSDoc

-### `jshint`
+### `eslint`

-Performs JSHint analysis and fails the build if any errors are found.
-Error report will be placed in `jshint-reports-dir`.
+Performs ESLint analysis and fails the build if any errors are found.
+Error report will be placed in `eslint-reports-dir`.

-Tip: If running JSHint direct from the command line, type `jshint:src` to get output formatted for display.
+Tip: If running ESLint direct from the command line, type `eslint:src` to get output formatted for display.
+Type `eslint:fix` to automatically fix all fixable errors.

 **Minimal config:**

-`src`: array of file definitions to analyze with JSHint.
+`src`: array of file definitions to analyze with ESLint.

 ### `karma`